 We should approach legal disputes from the perspective of citizen demands, instead of trying to understand them through the cases that reach judicial authorities or administrative bodies.
 Still, surveys such as this are not very useful unless their results are analyzed in depth.
 They should be harnessed to understand existing conflict management systems and the differences between disputes affecting population groups such as women, rural residents, and people with disabilities.
 The information in such surveys is ineffectual unless used to design and implement public policies that are adequate for the management and resolution of disputes.
 We need to take the legal needs of societies seriously!

-*Carolina Villadiego Burbano is the Director of the Judicial System thematic line at Center for the Study of Law, Justice, and Society (Dejusticia).
+*Carolina Villadiego Burbano is the Director of the Judicial System thematic line at Center for Law, Justice and Society (Dejusticia).